Juwelier en Activist Greg Valerio ingesteld op Fairtrade Gold te nemen naar het volgende niveau

 “I am delighted to join a team which remains focused on continuing to improve working conditions, environmental standards and terms of trade for ASM mining organizations and providing a growing sustainable source of responsibly mined gold for jewellers, jewellery manufacturers and ethical investment houses,” Greg Valerio says.

-Founder of CRED Jewellery, co-founder of Fair Jewellery Action and author of ‘Towards an Ethical Jewellery Business’, Greg has an extensive background in human rights and environmental advocacy in the sector.
+Founder of CRED Sieraden, co-founder of Fair Sieraden Actie and author of ‘Towards an Ethical Jewellery Business’, Greg has an extensive background in human rights and environmental advocacy in the sector.
 In 1991 aged 24 following trips to Tanzania and Ethiopia, he started CRED, a development education network on the south coast of England.

 In 1996 Greg started CRED Jewellery, the pioneering fine jewellery company.
 In 2004 he brought fully certified green gold wedding rings to the UK in partnership with disadvantaged ASM programme Oro Verde.